8bitsats/Deep-Solana-ZKzero-R1-Reasoning/README.md

-# DeepSolana: Advanced Solana Blockchain AI Assistant
+# DeepSolana: A DeepSeek R1 Zero Advanced Reasoning Solana Blockchain AI Model

 DeepSolana is a specialized AI model fine-tuned on the DeepSeek-R1-Zero foundation model, designed specifically for the Solana blockchain ecosystem.
 This repository contains the training code, documentation, and research paper for the model.